dzwang91/STAT371/index.md

 | 332     | Education Science 212 | W 1:20-2:10 pm |
 | 333     | Mechanical Engineering 1163 | R 8:50-9:40 am |

 **Discussions are optional and start in the first week of classes**.
 Discussion locations might change through the semester, see your TA's announcement.
+Discussion handout will be posted at [LearnUW](https://learnuw.wisc.edu/) before each discussion by the Discussion TA.

 **Teaching staff**: